Mediator Interpretation and Faster Learning Algorithms for Linear Correlated Equilibria in General Extensive-Form Games: Introduction

-In this paper, we consider a notion of regret first studied for extensive-form games by \citet{Farina23:Polynomial} in a very recent paper: namely, regret with respect to the set of {\em linear functions} from the strategy set to itself.
-This notion is a natural stepping stone between minimizing external regret, which is very well studied, and minimizing swap regret, which is a long-standing open problem.
+In this paper, we consider a notion of regret first studied for extensive-form games by \citet{Farina23:Polynomial}, namely, regret with respect to the set of {\em linear functions} from the strategy set to itself.
+This notion is a natural stepping stone between external regret, which is very well studied, and swap regret, for which achieving $\poly(d) \cdot T^c$ regret, where $d$ is the size of the decision problem and $c<1$, is a long-standing open problem.
 We make two main contributions.

 The first contribution is conceptual: we give, for extensive-form games, an {\em interpretation} of the set of linear deviations.
 More specifically, we will first introduce a set of deviations, which we will call the {\em untimed communication (UTC) deviations} that, a priori, seems very different from the set of linear deviations at least on a conceptual level.
 The deviation set, rather than being defined {\em algebraically} (linear functions), will be defined in terms of an interaction between a {\em deviator}, who wishes to evaluate the deviation function at a particular input, and a {\em mediator}, who answers queries about the input.
-We will show the following result, which is our first main theorem: \begin{theorem*}[Equivalence of UTC and linear deviations] The untimed communication deviations are precisely the linear deviations. \end{theorem*} The mediator-based framework is more in line with other extensive-form deviation sets---indeed, all prior notions of regret for extensive form, to our knowledge, including all the notions discussed above, can be expressed in terms of the framework.
+We will show the following result, which is our first main theorem: \begin{theorem*} The untimed communication deviations are precisely the linear deviations. \end{theorem*} The mediator-based framework is more in line with other extensive-form deviation sets---indeed, all prior notions of regret for extensive form, to our knowledge, including all the notions discussed above, can be expressed in terms of the framework.
 As such, the above theorem places linear deviations firmly within the same framework usually used to study deviations in extensive form.